AppImage/docs.appimage.org/source/packaging-guide/packaging-automation/index.rst

 The Open Build Service is another system that can be used to automate the packaging.
 It allows you to leverage the existing Open Build Service infrastructure, security and licence compliance processes.
 If you're already using the Open Build Service to build other packages, it makes most sense to use it for AppImages as well.

-For more specific information on how to use the Open Build Service, see :ref:`ref-obs`.
+For more specific information on how to use the Open Build Service, see :ref:`open-build-service`.

 .. _convenience-functions-script: